climate-service-center/dacstore/README.md

 # dacstore

-Clone the repository with the following command:
+Clone the repository with the following command in the terminal:
 ```bash
 git clone git@github.com:valcot/dacstore.git
 ```